Kallang Roar the Movie: Production

-Merelion Pictures started filming for the movie on February 29, 2008.
+Merlion Pictures started filming for the movie on February 29, 2008.
 Filming took place at the historic Kallang National Stadium where some of the matches had taken place.
 Filming also took place at the Jurong Stadium which was used as a substitute for the Merdeka Stadium as the latter was by then no longer being used for sporting events.

-The trailer and teaser was released on the 26 June 2008.
+The trailer and teaser were released on the 26 June 2008.

 Director Cheng Ding An said research for the film took three years and it would cost about S$1 million to produce the movie.
 The film was eventually released on August 21, 2008.

 Historical inaccuracies

 In the opening scene set in 1967, Tunku Abdul Rahman was seen trying to desuade Choo from returning to Singapore.
 Choo had in fact left the Football Association of Malaysia in September 1964 and had been coaching for Singapore since June 1964.

 During the coach interview scene that was set in 1967, one of the Council members mentioned that twelve years had passed since Singapore last won the Malaysia Cup.
 Choo had actually coached Singapore to the 1965 title and would repeat that feat twelve years later, in 1977.

 Although he had offered his services to coach Singapore for free previously, Choo was by 1965 a paid coach employed by the Football Association of Singapore.

 Samad Allapitchay was depicted as a young boy when he first encountered Choo but Samad was born in 1950, and was 17 years old in 1967.
 Similarly, Quah Kim Song was 15, Mohamed Noh (Mat Noh), 13 and Dollah Kassim, 18.

 In the movie, Choo was finally offered the coaching position ten years later in 1977.
 In real life, that was Choo's 4th stint with the Singapore team, and he was appointed in September 1976 following Nadesan Ganesan's election as FAS chairman.

 Trevor Hartley, Hussein Aljunied and Andrew Yap resigned after Choo's appointment while the trio withheld their resignations after meeting Ganesan in the movie.